hbeni/fgcom-mumble/README.md

 - Make sure, your mumble is operational otherwise (so you can talk with others)
 - Check that you are not transmitting when you expect incoming messages (Radios are halfduplex -> look at your mumble symbol)
-- Recheck the tuned frequencies
+- Recheck the tuned frequencies and volume of radio and, if present, audio panel
+- Make sure the radio is operable (powered, switched on, serviceable)
 - Check that you really are in range (low altitude severely limits your available range!)
-- Make sure the radio is operable (powered, switched on, serviceable)
 - Try to leave and rejoin the channel
 - Look at the plugins debug messages (start mumble from terminal; probably make a debug build for that)